Msugh623/Msugh623/README.md

-# Ernest Msugh Chia (msugh623) - Full-Stack Web developer & software developer
+# Ernest Msugh Chia (msugh623) - FullStack Web developer & software developer

 I am a Full-Stack Web developer & software developer and Computer Engineering student at Joseph Sarwuan Tarka University, Makurdi.
 I build lean, bloat-free utilities that solve real problems.
 I am an active member of the BenueTech Foundation and the founder of the software startup **SprintET**.